openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   Slack and Discourse to let others know your proposed plan.
 Collect and monitor feedback to avoid potential disruptions to other code/projects.
 * **Others can take responsibility:** In some cases, an item may be useful to others but not to you.
-That's okay, part of the deprecation process is given others the ability to take over ownership of those parts of the system.
+That's okay; part of the deprecation process is given others the ability to take over ownership of those parts of the system.
 Those who value a feature should support maintaining it.
 * **The formal process outlined in this document can help make deprecation and removal